Reading Time: 12 minutes

 Laudanum, also known as opium tincture, is not prescribed as often today as it once was but is still used in some cases to treat diarrhea.
 Like other opioids, when laudanum is taken in large doses, it can cause euphoria and respiratory depression.
 Those who abuse it put themselves at risk for addiction but also of dependence, tolerance, overdose, and other dangerous effects.

-Dextropropoxyphene, an opioid-based pain reliever, is currently not prescribed in most cases because the FDA has stated that the drug causes “serious toxicity to the heart, even when used at therapeutic doses.”
-Some doctors do still prescribe the medication, although other options exist in the same drug class that do not cause these severe side effects.
+Dextropropoxyphene, an opioid-based pain reliever, is currently not prescribed in most cases because the drug causes serious toxicity to the heart, even when used at therapeutic doses.
+Some doctors do still prescribe the medication, although other options exist in the same drug class that does not cause these severe side effects.
 Like other opioids, dextropropoxyphene can be addictive when abused.

-Demerol is the brand name medication of meperidine, an opioid painkiller (NLM).
+Demerol is the brand name medication of meperidine, an opioid painkiller.
 Also known as demmies, Demerol is prescribed as a liquid or a tablet, but many people take large doses of the drug after becoming dependent on it and tolerant to its effects or to create intense euphoria.
-This action can lead to addiction as well as many other unwanted effects like overdose.
+This action can lead to addiction as well as many other unwanted effects like an overdose.

 Tramadol is a type of opioid that can be used to treat pain but can also cause atypical effects.
-According to the DEA, in 10 percent of the cases of tramadol withdrawal, “hallucinations, paranoia, extreme anxiety, panic attacks, [and] confusion” occur.
+In 10 percent of the cases of tramadol withdrawal, “hallucinations, paranoia, extreme anxiety, panic attacks, [and] confusion” occur.
 This is one reason why tramadol abuse is extremely dangerous, and those who do abuse the drug (as well as those who are merely dependent on it) need to be treated in a professional detox facility.